 Gender and children

-Your child’s gender identity is part of their sense of who they are – a boy, a girl, both or neither.
+Your child’s gender is part of their sense of who they are – a boy, a girl, both or neither.
 Gender is part of your child’s social and personal identity.
 It’s also part of how other people see them.

 Your child might identify as cisgender.
 This is when your child’s gender is the same as their presumed gender based on their sex characteristics at birth.